n0rmancodes/lnkshrt/README.md

 # LnkShrt
-LnkShrt is a simple, no dependency, and customizable NodeJS link shortener.
+LnkShrt is a simple and customizable NodeJS link shortener.

 Meant for use on any short domains you got, free, unlicensed.